-Once the DSO or DDSO has been made aware of a situation, they need to ascertain whether the apprentice or student is at risk of actual or potential harm or abuse or whether there are sufficient grounds to suspect abuse or potential radicalisation.
+Owner: Senior Safeguarding Officer Issued: September 2023 Version: 6.0 Once the DSO or DDSO has been made aware of a situation, they need to ascertain whether the learner is at risk of actual or potential harm or abuse or whether there are sufficient grounds to suspect abuse or potential radicalisation.
 Following this, the DSO or DDSO may decide that further action is necessary and will refer it on to an external agency or that the situation can be monitored within Kaplan.
 In the event of a decision being made to escalate a Prevent concern externally, this should only be carried out by the SSO or DSO.
-In their absence, a DDSO will make a member of the Professional Senior Leadership Team aware of the concern and complete any agreed referral.
+In their absence, a DDSO will make a member of the Apprenticeship Leadership Team aware of the concern and complete any agreed referral.